 On June 2, 2011, the Company adopted an amended and restated option plan (the "Plan") to provide incentives to directors, officers, employees and consultants of the Company and its wholly-owned subsidiaries.
-In addition, the Company adopted an Employee Profit Sharing Plan ("EPSP") for Canadian employees and an Equity Incentive Plan ("EIP") for its U.S. employees.
-The EPSP and EIP are inactive as of June 30, 2011.
-The aggregate number of shares issuable upon the exercise of all options granted under the Plan and under all other securities based compensation arrangements (including the EPSP and the EIP) shall not exceed 10% of the issued and outstanding shares of the Company as at the date of such grant.
+The aggregate number of shares issuable upon the exercise of all options granted under the Plan and under all other securities based compensation arrangements (including the EPSP and the EIP as defined below) shall not exceed 10% of the issued and outstanding shares of the Company as at the date of such grant.
 The options may be granted at a price that is not less than the market price of the Company's common shares at the time of the grant.
 The options vest annually over a three-year period and may be exercised during a period not to exceed 10 years from the date of grant.